robang74/roberto-a-foglietta/299-such-a-man-of-common-sense.md

 Most probably your “religion” will forbid that “obscene” way of acting otherwise people would experience factual proof of being wrong.
 It happens the same with finance, and here we are.

-A specific example of this premise concept can be found in (a) “Sei tu il problema, non l’AI” and in a broader manner within the vast universe of the fantasy literature section -- which like the Dante’s Hell can be entitled engraving the following statement “opinions vs reality: drop every hope you dare to get in here” above the entering door -- we can count in also (b) “I wish to be a wolf, please accept it” or (c) “The variety vs diversity, and other fairy tales about X/XY chromosomes issue”.
+A specific example of this premise concept can be found in (a) conceptual cognitive dissonance about AI and, in a broader manner, within the vast universe of the fantasy literature section - which like the Dante’s Hell can be entitled engraving the following statement “*opinions vs reality: drop every hope you dare to get in here*” above the entering door - we can count in also the (b) variety vs diversity or all the (c) fairy tales about X/XY chromosomes mass-distraction negative-value identity confusion.

+* (a) &middot&middot [Il problema sei tu, non l’AI](https://robang74.github.io/chatbots-for-fun/html/il-problema-sei-tu-non-l-AI.html) in Italian, automatic English translation available.

+* (b) &middot&middot [I wish to be a wolf, accept it](285-i-wish-to-be-a-wolf-accept-it.md#?target=_blank), written in English since the beginning.

+* (c) &middot&middot [Il grande inganno della diverità](https://robang74.github.io/roberto-a-foglietta/html/293-il-grande-inganno-della-diversita.html) in Italian, automatic English translation available.

+* (d) &middot&middot [Neutrality vs biases for chatbots](https://robang74.github.io/chatbots-for-fun/html/neutrality-vs-biases-for-chatbots.html), written in English since the beginning

+As a bonus example (d), also the AI-drive chatbots shown similar misconceptional behaviour (or biases orthodoxy) when they reduced in size by a processes usually known as quantisation.

 ---